 Amber Valley

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Amber Valley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Amber Valley in Derbyshire is named after the River Amber that runs through its picturesque landscape of rolling hills, woodlands, and villages.
+Overview ⁞ Amber Valley in Derbyshire is named after the River Amber that runs through its picturesque landscape of rolling hills, woodlands, and villages.
 The market town of Alfreton sits to the north, while Ripley, Heanor, and Belper provide vibrant hubs of industry and heritage, with Belper’s historic mills forming part of the Derwent Valley Mills UNESCO World Heritage Site.
 The countryside is dotted with traditional stone-built villages, nature reserves, and scenic walking trails, while the proximity to the Peak District adds to its rural charm.
 The area also has historic ties to the textile industry, reflected in preserved mills and waterways that shape the district’s character.

+Who governs Amber Valley?
 The local authority for this district is: Amber Valley Borough Council - responsible for district-level services.
 Since Derbyshire is a two-tier area, county-level services are handled by: Derbyshire County Council.

 Constituencies in Amber Valley